Haunted House Survival Guide

 Tip 1: Get Good Directions

-Lots of “haunted” attractions use their remote location to their advantage, but those without good Mapquest skills might have a hard time finding those that are “out there.”
+Lots of “haunted” attractions use their remote location to their advantage, but those without good Google Maps skills (or an updated GPS) might have a hard time finding those that are “out there.”
 Check the attractions official website for directions or use their address to help you plot a route.

 Tip 2: Be Prepared To Wait…Or Pay The Price

 Lines get longer and longer outside popular attractions the closer you get to Halloween night.
-Be prepared to wait in line if you do attend at that time, or, better yet, try to go earlier in the month, when the crowds are lower.
-Another trick to get through the lines quickly is to pay a fee to jump right into the attraction.
-Prices can range from $5 to $15, in addition to the ticket price, for this feature often offered by the larger or more popular attractions.
+Be prepared to wait in line if you do attend at that time, or try to go earlier in the month, when the crowds are lower.
+Another trick to jump the lines is to pay for a trip right into the attraction.
+Prices can range from $5 to $15 for this feature in addition to the ticket price and are often offered by the larger or more popular attractions.

 Tip 3: Don’t Try To Join The Show